rayjlim/express-vercel/README.md

 # express-vercel

 > This project is an api to randomly show a quote and it's author from a set defined in a json document.

+## Technology
+Built on Node.js

 ## Deployment